-Despite a value of torque that is nothing ridiculous, the new model of this automobile is ready to show off.
+Despite a value of torque that is nothing ridiculous, the model of this automobile is ready to show off.
 Once it is launched, things only get better, and the performance is exceptional.
 Note that the suspension is finally adequately damped, as opposed to the 2017 model, and the braking is now just right.

-Therefore, I approve of this new model as it can provide a high level of luxury that is not at the expense of dynamism.
-That is because the new model of this automobile has comfortable handling as well.
+Therefore, I approve of this model as it can provide a high level of luxury that is not at the expense of dynamism.
+That is because the model of this automobile has comfortable handling as well.
 Specialists will notice several logos from the Fiat group, especially on the steering wheel and comfort controls.
-On the progressive side, the new model of this automobile does not have any adverse surprises, and its respectable weight does not limit its agility, unlike with the 2017 Jeep Compass.
+On the progressive side, the 2018 model of this automobile does not have any adverse surprises, and its respectable weight does not limit its agility, unlike with the 2017 Jeep Compass.

-The new model of this automobile can climb trees but is more likely to jump over sidewalks.
+The 2018 model of this automobile can climb trees but is more likely to jump over sidewalks.
 Moreover, in the US, it should sell mostly in two-wheel drive, and probably with an automatic gearbox.
 Also, one area where the automobile is, without any possible dispute, safer than its rivals is when it is driving off-road.

-Additionally, the new model of this automobile benefits from several embedded technologies such as a blind spot monitoring system, a rearview camera, the collision avoidance system, or the Apple CarPlay and Android Auto.
+Additionally, the 2018 model of this automobile benefits from several embedded technologies such as a blind spot monitoring system, a rearview camera, the collision avoidance system, or the Apple CarPlay and Android Auto.
 Hence, for all those who live near Chicago, you might want to contact Antioch Jeep, serving Chicago Antioch Fox Lake Kenosha, to attempt getting behind the wheel of this impressive car.